 While almost everything is back to business as usual, there are still the following adjustments in effect:

-- Limited nighttime shows – although Universal Orlando’s Cinematic Celebration is showing at Universal Studios Florida on select nights (check the app for dates and times), Nighttime Lights at Hogwarts is currently in operation.
+- Limited nighttime shows – Universal Orlando’s Cinematic Celebration is showing at Universal Studios Florida on select nights (check the app for dates and times), Nighttime Lights at Hogwarts is currently in operation.

 Characters can still be found throughout the parks, but the typical meet-and-greets are organized a little bit differently: guests will be positioned at a spot approximately six feet away from the characters to pose for snaps.
 You might even catch Hashtag the Panda waving from an open window at 30 Rock next to Race Through New York with Jimmy Fallon, or see Beetlejuice haunting the stage outside of the Horror Make-Up Show theater.